 What happens if I don’t contribute?

-A penalty of NIS 500 will be imposed on those who did not deposit into the pension fund on time.
-Individuals who earn less than minimum wage (NIS 5,300) will unlikely be issued a penalty if they did not make pension deposits.
+A penalty of NIS 500 can be imposed on those who did not deposit into the pension fund on time.

 How to set-up a Pension?